Linux-Network-Performance-Evaluation/Portfolio/README.md

 #### Outcome

-✅ **All evaluation testing log files are now complete!**
+✅ **All evaluation log files are now complete!**

 All three Linux distributions (Ubuntu, Fedora, and Kali) now have complete sets of:

-- IPv4 TCP testing logs (12 files each)
+- IPv4 TCP evaluation logs (12 files each)
-- IPv4 UDP testing logs (12 files each)
+- IPv4 UDP evaluation logs (12 files each)
-- IPv6 TCP testing logs (12 files each)
+- IPv6 TCP evaluation logs (12 files each)
-- IPv6 UDP testing logs (12 files each)
+- IPv6 UDP evaluation logs (12 files each)

-This ensures comprehensive cross-distribution performance comparisons can be conducted with complete data sets across all testing scenarios.
+This ensures comprehensive cross-distribution performance comparisons can be conducted with complete data sets across all evaluation scenarios.

-**Total File Count:** 880 files across all directories and subdirectories.
+**Total File Count:** 446 files across all directories and subdirectories.

 ---